bitovi/operations-example-deno-ec2/README.md

 ### The Dockerfile

 The Dockerfile is quite simple.

 It starts `FROM` the latest Deno runner image.

+`EXPOSE` the port specified by the app code, in this case `8000`.

+A default `ENV` var is set as the URL of the app's main code file.
+This is used by the Deno runner to start the app.

+It can be overridden with any other app's URL at build time!

+### The docker-compose file